jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 $ npx gatsby new my-site
 ```

-This will setup for you the default Gatsby starter project.
+This will set up for you the default Gatsby starter project.

 #### [CodeSandbox.io][34]